 Typically the items I crave are dishes I’ve eaten in a far away country, or an entree I sampled in a restaurant ten years ago.
 These cravings are a little harder to satisfy.
 I am still looking for a recipe for Malai Kofta that will satisfy one particular craving that has been lingering since the close of a restaurant in Kings Cross.

-My current obsession is with the Falafel.
 Years ago I used to visit a kebab shop on Glebe Point Rd in Sydney.
-The shop used to stay open until the wee tiny hours of the morning and at 2.00am I used to get my falafel fix.
+The shop used to stay open until the wee tiny hours of the morning and at 2.00am I would get my falafel fix.

 These falafels were so different to your regular kebab shop.
 They were crisp and crunchy on the outside but impossible moist, with a soft delicate texture inside… oh, and they were green on the inside.
 Hehe, yep, they were very green and very delicious.
 I find regular falafel is dry and has a very coarse grain texture.
 I simply can’t explain how unbelievably moist the falafels were, and they had exactly the same flavour as regular falafels.